Selling a House in Foreclosure

 Step-by-Step: How to Sell Your House in Foreclosure

-1. Get your exact timeline.
-Call your lender today.
-Ask specifically when the auction is scheduled and whether any delays exist.
+Get your exact timeline - Call your lender and ask when the auction is scheduled and whether any delays exist.

-2. Calculate your equity position.
-Request a payoff statement showing what you owe.
-Compare this against current Tampa market values.
+Calculate your equity position - Request a payoff statement and compare it against current Tampa market values.

-4. Notify your lender immediately.
-Inform them you're actively selling.
-Many lenders pause foreclosure when a sale is in progress.
+Notify your lender immediately - Inform them you’re actively selling; many lenders pause foreclosure during a sale.

-5. Gather documentation.
-Collect mortgage statements, property tax records, HOA information, and repair estimates.
+Gather documentation - Collect mortgage statements, property tax records, HOA information, and repair estimates.

-6. Close before auction day.
-Work backward from your auction date, leaving buffer time for unexpected delays.
+Close before auction day - Work backward from the auction date, leaving buffer time for unexpected delays.

 Frequently Asked Questions